 Exercise plays a vital role in building lean mass, not just fat.
 Here’s what you should do:

-- Focus on compound strength exercises: squats, push-ups, rows, deadlifts.
+- Focus on compound strength exercises: squats, push-ups, rows, and deadlifts.

 - Limit cardio to light walks or warm-ups.